 6.0L Power Stroke Glow Plug Troubleshooting & Diagnostics

 Battery condition is imperative so checking battery voltage is the first step in diagnosing a hard start, long crank, or rough start condition.
 A "perfect" battery should read 12.5 to 12.7 volts.
 The closer the battery reads to 12.0 volts, the less charged it is.
 In fact, many engine's will not start with a battery that only registers 12.0 volts (or less).
-Engine cranking speed is important to 6.0L and 7.3L Power Stroke diesels because they must produce a minimum oil pressure in the high pressure system in order to fire an injector.
+Engine cranking speed is important to 6.0L and 7.3L Power Stroke diesels because they must produce a minimum oil pressure in the high pressure system in order to fire an injector; a slow crank condition often points to a bad battery.
 Additionally, a slow cranking engine generates less heat from compression in the cylinder and this heat dissipates more rapidly.
 Always disconnect the negative battery cables before checking battery voltage, as it is ideal to isolate the pair of batteries.
 If one battery has a bad cell or is weak, it will pull the total system voltage down.
 Batteries that will not charge into the 12.5 to 12.7 range (that won't "accept" a full charge) should be replaced.
 Batteries may also be load tested free-of-charge at most auto part stores; this test checks battery condition with more precision.

 Exhaust smoke is a useful indicator in what is happening during a hard start, no start condition.
 White smoke is raw fuel that it not combusting in the cylinder and indicates that there is not enough heat being generated to permit auto-ignition.
 Black smoke is partially burned fuel and typically points to a rich condition.
 It is normal, even typically for a cold 6.0 to emit a small mass of white or black smoke upon starting, particularly in cold weather.
 However, a constant plume of white smoke while cranking indicates that fuel is being injected into the combustion chamber, but ignition is not occurring - this is a strong indicator of a glow plug system problem.
 In some instances, no smoke may be more worrisome as it indicates fuel is not being injected into the combustion chamber; a high pressure oil system, extremely slow crank, or electrical issue is likely to blame in such circumstances (i.e. FICM would be a common culprit).